zjuKeLiu/zjucourses/README.md

 # zjucourses
-This rep is built to store the power points of zju courses
+This repo is built to store the power points of zju courses